-Government agencies can access to your cell phone records (including call logs and text records) with a subpoena if you're part of or connected to a criminal investigation or a civil lawsuit.
-Your cell phone company is required by law to comply with subpoenas that request the records.
+Federal government agencies can access your cell phone records (including call logs and text records) with a subpoena if you are being investigated in connection with a criminal or civil enforcement action.
+Your cell phone company is required by law to comply with subpoenas or warrants that request these records.

 Illegally Intercepted Communications